jjastrz14/Destiny-Memory-simulator/docs/cell_parameters.md

 # Memory Cell Parameters

-This document describes the configuration parameters for memory cells.
+This document list all possible configuration parameters for memory cells.
+List was created based on the notes in the code of DESTINY.
+In case of any ambiguity see: InputParameter.cpp, InputParameter.h.
 Each parameter is described in the following format:

 - **Parameter Name**: Description of what the parameter represents, Unit: unit Parameter Name: possible_value1; possible_value2; possible_value3; else: default_value